fac22/projects-gallery/README.md

 1. Git clone the project.
 2. Go to the `data.js` file and use the previous week as a template to add the current week.
 3. Enter data for this week's projects.
 Developers' names are all defined at the bottom of `data.js`
-4. If you want to save project images locally, save them at 816px x 585px in the assets folder and link as follows: `img: "assets/myPic.png"`
+4. If you want to save project images locally, save them at 816px x 585px in an assets folder and link as follows: `img: "assets/myPic.png"`
 5. OPTIONAL: Play with the CSS!
 This is YOUR project gallery so make it your own! :smile:

 Thanks! :sparkles: